moerkb/logic-workbench/README.md

 ### Dimacs file format transformation

-When having a formula in cnf (either by using `transform-cnf` or `transform-tseitin`), the function `generate-dimcas` takes this formula, and produces a string representing this formula in the dimacs file format.
+When having a formula in cnf (either by using `transform-cnf` or `transform-tseitin`), the function `generate-dimacs` takes this formula, and produces a string representing this formula in the dimacs file format.
 This is needed by most sat solvers.

 ```clj
 ; println is only used to show \n as an actual new line.